rgreminger/example-make-workflow/README.md

 - R packages:
 	install.packages("stargazer")
 - Gnu make
+- TeX distribution (I used TeX Live 2019)
-- For Gnu make to work, both R and Gnu make need to be made available in the system path
+- For the `makefile` to work, R, Gnu make and the TeX distribution need to be made available in the system path
 - Detailed installation instructions can be found here: [tilburgsciencehub.com](http://tilburgsciencehub.com/)